stri-con/data-curation/content/page/tutorials.md

 Ok, here is where I get into trouble.
 Since I do not have a Windows machine and have so little experience with Windows CLI (DOS), I cannot vet any tutorial the same way I would for other operating systems.
 I would really appreciate Windows users recommending some good tutorials.
 I think the syntax and commands are [the same or very similar](https://www.w3schools.com/whatis/whatis_cli.asp).

 One word of advice.
 The command `rm` stands for **remove**.
 It is similar to moving a file to the trash except `rm` *deletes* the file.
 It is extremely difficult (impossible?) to undo `rm` so it is good practice to always include the `-i` flag when running this command.
 Adding this flag forces, you to confirm that you want to delete the file.
 If I want to remove a file called `file.txt` I would run the command like this: `rm -i file.txt`.
-Once I hit enter, I receive a message that say `remove file.txt?`.
+Once I hit enter, I receive a message that asks `remove file.txt?`.
 I must answer `y` or `n` or the command will not run.
-Many important files and directories on your computer are **write protected** meaning that you must enter a password to delete them.
+Many important files and directories on your computer are **write protected**, meaning that you must enter a password to delete them.
 Most of the time you will be ok.
 But running `rm` incorrectly, without the `-i` flag, in the wrong place on your computer, can be **catastrophic**.
 Please be careful with your new powers.

 ### Beginner Tutorials

-If you have never used CLI before, please go through the [Command Line Crash Course](https://www.vikingcodeschool.com/web-development-basics/a-command-line-crash-course) and then the tutorial on how to [Configure Your Command Line](https://www.vikingcodeschool.com/web-development-basics/configure-your-command-line).
-You can also have a look at Chapter 1 of [Conquering the Command Line](http://conqueringthecommandline.com/book/basics).
+* If you have never used CLI before, please go through the [Command Line Crash Course](https://www.vikingcodeschool.com/web-development-basics/a-command-line-crash-course) and then the tutorial on how to [Configure Your Command Line](https://www.vikingcodeschool.com/web-development-basics/configure-your-command-line).
+* You can also have a look at Chapter 1 of [Conquering the Command Line](http://conqueringthecommandline.com/book/basics).

-If you prefer video, check out this great ~20 minute [tutorial](https://www.youtube.com/watch?v=BFMyUgF6I8Y) from freeCodeCamp.org.
-If you are willing to spend a little more time (~1hr) [this tutorial](https://www.youtube.com/watch?v=oxuRxtrO2Ag) from [Joe Collins](https://www.youtube.com/channel/UCTfabOKD7Yty6sDF4POBVqA) is amazing.
+* If you prefer video, check out this great ~20 minute [tutorial](https://www.youtube.com/watch?v=BFMyUgF6I8Y) from freeCodeCamp.org.
+* If you are willing to spend a little more time (~1hr) [this tutorial](https://www.youtube.com/watch?v=oxuRxtrO2Ag) from [Joe Collins](https://www.youtube.com/channel/UCTfabOKD7Yty6sDF4POBVqA) is amazing.

-I would also like you to look at this totally rad tool called [Explain Shell](https://explainshell.com/).
+* I would also like you to look at this amazing tool called [Explain Shell](https://explainshell.com/).
 I found it today when researching this article.
 Just type in a command and hit Explain.

 ###  Advanced Users